 There is no need to overcomplicate things!
 Sure, it’s important to be informed and a bit mindful about what you’re eating but going down the rabbit hole of analyzing every single bite isn’t very productive.

-Crowding out the unhealthy food by eating more of the healthy stuff you already like is a great first step!
-If you want to make things easier for you, check out the following resources and join our free vegan transition eCourse:
+Crowding out the unhealthy food by eating more of the healthy whole food plant-based things you already like is a great first step!
+It can be as simple as choosing whole grains over refined ones for now.

-We have a whole section of our website dedicated to the transition process, feel free to go through everything!
+We have a whole section of our website dedicated to the WFPB diet transition process, feel free to go through everything!

 While it’s true that there are many benefits associated with a plant-based diet, there are some possible pitfalls to look out for.
 You can do any diet right or wrong!